Convolutional Neural Network-reconstructed velocity for kinetic SZ detection: Stacking analysis

 Second, we placed each galaxy cluster at the center of a two-dimensional grid in ``scaled'' angular distance in the range of $-10 < \theta/\theta_{500} < 10$, divided into 10 $\times$ 10 bins, where $\theta_{500}$ is the angular radius of a galaxy cluster calculated with $R_{500}$ provided in the WHL cluster catalog.
 The \planck\ maps were scaled accordingly, and the data were placed on the two-dimensional grids, while the data in the masked region were not used.

-Third, the stacking of the grid maps is performed for each cluster but weighted by the LOS velocity as follows. \beq T(R) = \frac{\sum_i T_i(R) \times \varv_{i,\rm LOS} / \sigma_i^2}{\sum_i |\varv_{i,\rm LOS}| / \sigma_i^2}, \eeq where $T_i(R)$ is the temperature value of the $i$-th cluster at the radial distance, $R$, $\varv_{i,\rm LOS}$ is the LOS velocity of the $i$-th cluster, and $\sigma_i$ is the variance of temperature values within the region we consider ($10 \times \theta_{500}$) centered on the $i$-th cluster.
-The weight allows to align the signs of the kSZ signals given that there is an equal probability that a cluster will have a positive or negative LOS velocity, and the associated kSZ signal from clusters cancels out by a simple stacking \footnote{We define ``positive'' LOS direction as a radial direction from us: a positive motion is a motion moving away from us, and a negative motion is a motion approaching us.
+Third, using the scaled maps, we stacked the data into radial bins, which were also weighted by the LOS velocity and the variance of temperature values within $10 \times \theta_{500}$ for each cluster as follows. \beq T(R) = \frac{\sum_i T_i(R) \times \varv_{i,\rm LOS} / \sigma_i^2}{\sum_i |\varv_{i,\rm LOS}| / \sigma_i^2}, \eeq where $T_i(R)$ is the temperature value of the $i$-th cluster at the radial distance, $R$, $\varv_{i,\rm LOS}$ is the LOS velocity of the $i$-th cluster, and $\sigma_i$ is the variance of temperature values within the region we consider ($10 \times \theta_{500}$) centered on the $i$-th cluster.
+The weight allows us to align the signs of the kSZ signals given that there is an equal probability that a cluster will have a positive or negative LOS velocity, and the associated kSZ signal from clusters cancels out by a simple stacking \footnote{We define ``positive'' LOS direction as a radial direction from us: a positive motion is a motion moving away from us, and a negative motion is a motion approaching us.
 It follows that when a galaxy cluster has a positive motion, the CMB is redshifted, resulting in a negative kSZ signal.
 On the other hand, when a galaxy cluster has a negative motion, the CMB is blueshifted, resulting in a positive kSZ signal.}.
 A positive kSZ signal weighted by a negative LOS velocity has a negative signal, and a negative kSZ signal weighted by a positive LOS velocity also has a negative signal.
 Therefore, the kSZ signals can be stacked without any cancelation, while other components are canceled out.
 As an additional advantage, a galaxy cluster with a low LOS velocity (i.e., a weak kSZ signal) is underweighted in this stacking.

 Finally, the stacked radial profile of the WHL galaxy clusters is computed.
-We assessed the uncertainties of the stacked profile through bootstrap resampling: We drew a random sample of the galaxy clusters with replacement and re-calculated one stacked profile for the new set of galaxy clusters.
-We repeated this process 1,000 times and produced the bootstrapped 1,000 stacked profiles, with which the covariance between different radial bins was computed.
+We assessed the uncertainties of the stacked profile through bootstrap resampling: We drew a random sample of the 30 431 galaxy clusters with replacement and re-calculated one stacked profile for the new set of 30 431 galaxy clusters.
+We repeated this process 1000 times and produced the 1000 stacked, bootstrapped profiles with which the covariance between different radial bins was computed.